-7.43 The Council will support this avenue of house building in order to diversify and increase the supply of housing to meet needs.
+7.42 The Council recognises the contribution that self and custom-build housing can make to meeting local housing need and will continue to support this avenue of house building in order to diversify and increase the supply of housing over the Plan:MK period.
 Development proposals that involve the creation of low-cost and Affordable Housing, for instance via Registered Social Landlords or community groups, would be particularly supported as these would provide additional opportunities to meet the demands for social and affordable homes in the Borough.